 It also provides a solid grounding in general studies though core modules in English language to enable you to understand key texts through reading and critical analysis skills.
 These modules also focus on writing essays and reports, grammar – all of which will prepare you for your undergraduate studies.

 In addition, you will also cover core aspects of ICT to enable you to perform at the level expected at undergraduate study.
 You will use a range of key software to produce documents, reports, presentations and illustrations of data.

 The programme specifically develops your awareness of academic culture in the UK as well as intercultural issues to enable you to integrate well into student life within a UK university.
 It helps you to participate fully in lectures, seminars and project work and develop your independence.
 Intercultural skills are also an important employment tool that will be useful for you in the future.

 The programme is designed to provide a solid foundation to studying in a British university and you will benefit from staff who are used to supporting international students through this important transition.
-Teaching and learning is carried out through seminars, lectures, tutorials and workshops, totaling around 15-20 hours per week.
+Teaching and learning is carried out through seminars, lectures, tutorials and workshops, totalling around 15-20 hours per week.
 In addition, you will be expected to spend 15-20 hours a week on independent study through self-directed learning.
 Teaching and self-directed learning also makes use of the University’s electronic learning portal (Blackboard) and you will be encouraged to use the technology in preparation for your future studies.

 You will be taught by module tutors to support your academic needs.
 In addition to this, you will be allocated a guidance tutor at the start of the programme.
 Your guidance tutor is your first point of contact for anything outside of the classroom that affects your learning.
 You will meet your guidance tutor at the start of each semester for a formal meeting.
 In-between this you can arrange to meet them at any point and they may also contact you if they need to meet you.
 All conversations with the guidance tutor are confidential and they will always be the first point of contact should you need them.